inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 The flat signal representation uses a single object to simulatenously describe all domains of the transmission or the reception.
 In contrast, the layered signal representation uses one object to describe every domain seperately.
-The advantage of the latter is that it’s extensible with alternative implementations for each domain.
+The advantage of the latter is that it is extensible with alternative implementations for each domain.
 The disadvantage is that it needs more allocation and resource management.